Summary and Schedule

 If are more comfortable using R from the command line, then you can

-file called pandoc-X.XX-macOS.pkg
+save a file called pandoc-X.XX-macOS.pkg

 installer to your